jrswtk/DropPDF/README.md

 # DropPDF:

-DropPDF is a app, which was created to merge files:
+DropPDF is a program which was created to merge files:

 * JPG, GIF, PNG
 * DOC, DOCX
 * PDF

 The files are merged into the one PDF file.
 App allows on connect with Dropbox account.
 Connection with Dropbox allows on upload of PDF files.
-After uploading the files, they can be sharing by auto generated links.
-DropPDF includes manager file to manage resources on Dropbox drive.
+The uploaded files can be shared by the automatically generated links.
+DropPDF includes manager file to managing resources on Dropbox drive.

-### Uses tehcnologies:
+### Technologies:

 * Java 8
 * JavaFX